qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_interaction.rst

 The method is called with the event object as the first and only argument.
 The event object contains all information about the target and state of the event and also contains information about some other useful information for this event.
 Mouse events may contain mouse coordinates while focus events may contain the focused element.
 Data events typically contain the current value of the data field listened to.

 Please note that event objects are automatically pooled after their dispatch.
-This is mainly for performance reasons; event object are reused during the application runtime.
+This is mainly for performance reasons; event objects are reused during the application runtime.
 Keeping event instances referenced somewhere is not a good idea!
 When some of the data is needed later during the application runtime it is best to store the data and not the event object e.g. store coordinates instead of the mouse event object.

 .. _pages/gui_toolkit/ui_interaction#event_phases: